tezedge/tezedge/baking/012-Psithaca/README.md

 _Also it takes several cycles to get baking/endorsing rights (2 + num of preserved cycles)_

 _Note.
-For Tezos baker executable from v12.x.x `--media-type json` (or `-m json`) paramters should be added to make it expect JSON RPC instead of new compact encoding_
+For Tezos baker executable from v12.x.x and higher `--media-type json` (or `-m json`) paramters should be added to make it expect JSON RPC instead of new compact encoding_

 ```
 $ tezos-baker-012-Psithaca \
    --endpoint "http://localhost:12535" \
    --media-type json \
    --base-dir "$HOME/data-dir-012-Psithaca/client" \
-   run with local node "$HOME/data-dir-012-Psithaca/context_data" my_delegate
+   run with local node "$HOME/data-dir-012-Psithaca/tezedge-data" my_delegate
-Waiting for protocol 012-Psithaca to start...
-Baker v12.0 (409a3f3f) for Psithaca2MLR started.
 Node is bootstrapped.
 Waiting for protocol 012-Psithaca to start...
-Baker v12.0 (409a3f3f) for Psithaca2MLR started.
+Baker v13.0 (cb9f439e) for Psithaca2MLR started.
+May 30 16:13:47.527 - 012-Psithaca.baker.transitions: received new head BL3vMPUdS4xCofnPjARGtbHgmLySqNtAV26WwRew46um1Qfyqa6 at
+May 30 16:13:47.527 - 012-Psithaca.baker.transitions:   level 614179, round 0
-Mar 31 21:06:51.688 - 012-Psithaca.baker.transitions: received new head BMTdte4kfE6anmq47V4VF1KUR8PJnn83kj57WLvUjzYL76DJqiP at
+May 30 16:14:01.447 - 012-Psithaca.baker.transitions: received new head BLvPTWvcfZ9KgUCXBogAyhe6S3Pta9LEAbT61wncfNoFLAEg7Z9 at
-Mar 31 21:06:51.689 - 012-Psithaca.baker.transitions:   level 317084, round 0
+May 30 16:14:01.447 - 012-Psithaca.baker.transitions:   level 614180, round 0
 ...
 ```